skip to content

 Charlotte Emily Crawshaw (Northumbria University)

-Charlotte Emily Crawshaw is a first year PhD student at Northumbria University in collaboration with Northumberland Record Office, funded by Northern Bridge Consortium.
+Charlotte is a second year PhD student at Northumbria University in collaboration with Northumberland Record Office, funded by Northern Bridge Consortium.
 She is studying connections between Elizabeth Montagu, Education and the North of England through both correspondence and estate papers.

 Advisory Board